 “I hope these learning resources will help to inform, engage and inspire people with Parliament and encourage people to exercise their democratic rights.”

-The resource pack, containing DVD, laminated cards & training sessions, provides a series of exercises using scenes from political, parliamentary and everyday life help learners to find out more about how Parliament works.
+The resource pack, containing DVD, laminated cards and training sessions, provides a series of exercises using scenes from political, parliamentary and everyday life help learners to find out more about how Parliament works.

 Using the resource pack, Parliamentary outreach officers are available to lead learning activity sessions and Parliament’s Outreach Service also provides support for organisations to use the resource in learning sessions for their clients.